PRIVATE SCHOOL AFFIDAVIT

 Unless you have formed a corporation and been granted a federal tax exemption, you must select number 43, "none of the above."

-You are asked to check a series of boxes indicating that you understand:
+You are asked to check a box indicating that you understand:

-44. That affidavits are public documents viewable by the public;
+All Private School Affidavits are public documents viewable by the public.

-Before you hit the "submit form" button, we recommend you do two things.
-First, carefully check all the fields for accuracy.
-Second, we recommend that you try to print or save the form so that you have a record of what you submitted even if something goes wrong after that.
-Once you've done all that, click on "submit form."
+Select the "Review" button.
+Carefully check all the fields for accuracy.
+We recommend that you try to print, print to PDF on your computer, or save the form so that you have a record of what you submitted even if something goes wrong after that.
+Once you've done all that, click on "Submit Affidavit."
 A confirmation page with a unique confirmation number will come up displaying the data.
 First, write the confirmation number down on a piece of paper.
 If something goes wrong with printing or your internet connection, at least you'll have the number that the CDE can use to find you in the system.
 Then print at least one copy of the confirmation page to keep at your school site with your records.
 If this page successfully printed with all of the information in the form before you hit the "submit form" button, you can get rid of the earlier form; the one with your confirmation number is the one that proves you filed the affidavit.
 This is the page that attendance officers are entitled to see if they come to your home asking about whether your child is enrolled in a legal school.
 It is also the page that you can give, for instance, to bookstores to try to get teacher discounts.
+You can also print to PDF and save it on your computer, just make sure you safely back it up.

 Finally, and most importantly, keep in mind that, whether you are filing online with an electronic signature or filing a paper copy, you are signing the affidavit under penalty of perjury.
 Perjury is a criminal offense.
 Take it seriously.